-For Global Fellowship proposals, a letter of commitment of the partner organisations (hosting the outgoing phase in a Third country) must be included in Part B-2 to ensure their real and active participation.
+For Global Fellowship proposals, a letter of commitment from the partner organisation (hosting the outgoing phase in a Third Country) must be included in Part B-2 to ensure their real and active participation.
 Do not attach this letter as a separate PDF file or as an embedded file since this makes them invisible in the proposal.
-GF Proposals which fail to include a letter of commitment of the partner organisation will be declared inadmissible.
+GF proposals which fail to include a letter of commitment of the partner organisation will be declared inadmissible.
+Please make sure that the letter is clearly visible in the submitted part B - every year a number of proposals are declared inadmissible because it is not the case.